Radio Resource Management for Cellular-Connected UAV: A Learning Approach: Simulation Results

 \subsection{Construction of DNNs}

-The proposed hybrid D3QN-DDPG solution is implemented on Python 3.8 with TensorFlow 2.3.1 and Keras.
-The optimizer minimizing the mean square error (MSE) for all the applied DNNs is \textit{Adam} with fixed learning rate.
-The activation function at each hidden layer is \textit{Relu} function, for its simplicity and generality.
-Besides, the activation function utilized for both output layers in D3QN and critic network of DDPG is \textit{Linear}, while that for actor network of DDPG is \textit{Tanh}.
+{The proposed hybrid D3QN-TD3 solution is implemented on MacBook Pro with 2.3GHz quad-core Intel Core i5 and 8GB of 2133MHz LPDDR3 onboard memory, while the corresponding online training phase is performed on Python 3.8 with TensorFlow 2.3.1 and Keras.} The optimizer minimizing the mean-square error (MSE) for all the applied deep neural networks (DNNs) is \textit{Adam} with fixed learning rate.
+The activation function at each hidden layer (including each convolutional layer of CNN) is \textit{ReLU} function, for its simplicity and generality.
+Besides, the activation function utilized for both output layers in D3QN and critic network of TD3 is \textit{Linear}, while that for actor network of TD3 is \textit{Tanh}.\footnote{On the contrary to other popular activation functions, inter alia, \textit{ReLU}, \textit{Softmax} or \textit{Sigmoid}, \textit{Tanh} does not lose the degree of freedom to output both positive and negative values, which is of essence for the design of beamforming vector.
+Besides, the output of \textit{Tanh} is bounded within the range of (-1,1), which may enhance stability and robustness of training process.}

-The DNN of D3QN agent is constructed with fully-connected feedforward ANN, in which 3 hidden layers contain 512, 256 and 128 neurons, respectively.
-The shapes of input and output layers of D3QN are determined by the dimension of RBP map and the number of possible RBs, i.e., $card(\mathcal{B})\times card(\mathcal{K})$ and $card(\mathcal{K})$, respectively.
-Before the output layer and after the last hidden layer, there is a dueling layer with $card(\mathcal{K}) + 1$ neurons, where one neuron reflects the estimation of state-value and the remaining $card(\mathcal{K})$ neurons track the action advantages for the $card(\mathcal{K})$ possible actions.
-After aggregation, the output layer generates the estimation of the $card(\mathcal{K})$ state-action values, as depicted in Fig. (\ref{Duelling DQN Diagram}).
+The DNN of D3QN agent is constructed with fully connected feedforward ANN, in which 3 hidden layers contain 512, 256 and 128 neurons, respectively.
+The shapes of CNN's input and output layer of D3QN are determined by the dimension of RBP map and the number of possible RBs, i.e., $card(\mathcal{B})\times card(\mathcal{K})$ and $card(\mathcal{K})$, respectively.
+Before the output layer and after the last hidden layer, there is a duelling layer with $card(\mathcal{K}) + 1$ neurons, where one neuron reflects the estimation of state-value and the remaining $card(\mathcal{K})$ neurons track the action advantages for the $card(\mathcal{K})$ possible actions.
+After aggregation, the output layer generates the estimation of the $card(\mathcal{K})$ state-action values, as depicted in Fig. \ref{Duelling DQN Diagram}.